krasnoperov/gemini-images/README.md

 **AI image generation skill for Claude Code** - Generate consistent game sprites, character sheets, and visual assets using Gemini's spatial understanding and reference sheet methodology.

+Gemini can preserve visual features across different views, poses, and compositions when given specific image references.
+This skill leverages that capability through precise instructions for managing your assets:

+- **Character sheets** - Generate multiple views (front/back/side) that establish a consistent visual identity
+- **Reference composition** - Combine existing images with new elements while preserving original features
+- **Structured prompts** - Use explicit labels and visual anchors to maintain consistency across iterations
+- **Small deltas** - Change one thing at a time (pose, accessory, lighting) to preserve everything else

+See [`skills/gemini-images/SKILL.md`](skills/gemini-images/SKILL.md) for complete methodology and techniques.

 ## Use in Claude Code

 This is a Claude Code skill.
 Install it from the marketplace: